RedisLabs/redislabs-docs/content/rs/administering/cluster-operations/updating-certificates.md

 categories: ["RS"]
 ---
 Redis Enterprise Software (RS) uses self-signed certificates out-of-the-box to make sure that the product is secure by default.
-The self-signed certificates is used to establish encryption-in-transit for the following traffic:
+The self-signed certificates are used to establish encryption-in-transit for the following traffic:

 - Management Web UI (CM) - The certificate for connections to the management web UI
 - REST API - The certificate for REST API calls